-21. PRINCIPAL SUBSIDIARIES AND ENTITIES CONSOLIDATED INTO THE CONSOLIDATED FINANCIAL STATEMENTS - CONTINUED
+20. PRINCIPAL SUBSIDIARIES AND ENTITIES CONSOLIDATED INTO THE CONSOLIDATED FINANCIAL STATEMENTS - CONTINUED b.
+Summarised financial information of subsidiaries with material non-controlling interests

 Set out below is the summarised consolidated financial information for Silvery Sky Group which are subsidiaries that have non-controlling interests that are material to the Group.
 Silvery Sky Group holds the property located at 3-6 Glenealy, Central, Hong Kong.